lukas-pastva/exporter-vault-tokens/README.md

     tokenDescription2:accessor2
     ```
 - to use metrics, just navigate to port
-- Required ENV var: VAULT_ADDR
+- Required ENV var:
+  - VAULT_ADDR - the adress of Hashicorp Vault server
+  - ROLE_NAME - The name of the role the pod is using when authneticating towards Vault

 License